MFR6340/theenglishextension.org/young-world-4/unit-2: fascinating animal facts.md

 ### Wow in the Wild, Amazing World of Animals
 <img src="https://imgur.com/FRZofnU.png" width="25%" />

-Based on a #1 kids podcast, Wow in the World, hosts Mindy Thomas and Guy Raz take readers on a hilarious, fact-filled, and highly illustrated journey through the animal kingdom.
+Mindy Thomas and Guy Raz, hosts of the podcast "Wow in the World",  take readers on a hilarious, fact-filled, and highly illustrated journey through the animal kingdom.
 Feathers, fins, fur, feet—the animal kingdom is made up of nearly 9 million known species!
 From flying fish to flightless birds, each living creature has a unique role to play in the life of planet Earth.
 In this book the authors will take you on a fact-filled adventure to explore the funniest and most fascinating animals known to humankind.

 <a href="https://www.bookdepository.com/Wow-World-Wow-Wild-Mindy-Thomas/9780358306894?ref=grid-view&qid=1674322543937&sr=1-1" rel="nofollow"> Buy on BookDepository</a>